|

 willing to

-give up the luxury, and efficient use of commuting time, to talk on the
+give up the luxury, and efficient use of commuting time, of talking on

-more important than talking while driving, is the topic of text
+more critical than talking while driving, is the topic of text

 messaging while driving.
 Yes, when making a voice call you'll